 Strozier continued to perform and record through the 1970s, often with the George Coleman Octet.
 But similar to the experiences of many musicians of his bent, he found jazz work becoming more and more difficult to rely upon.
 Finally, by the mid-1980s, his frustration with the scene combined with an inability to obtain high quality reeds led him to stop playing alto and return to the piano.
 On March 31, 1990, he made his piano debut in a trio setting at Weill Recital Hall in New York which was favorably reviewed by a critic in Cadence Magazine.
 But since then, little has been heard of Strozier who left music to become a teacher of math and/or science in schools in Westchester County, NY.

 I have some leads on 1960 radio broadcasts of the MJT+3 from Birdland but insufficient details to add these sessions to the discography as yet.

 Please email me with any additions, corrections or comments.

-Many thanks to Thomas Aselmeyer, Kenny Berger, John Boija, Adam Brenner, Michael Cuscuna, Bill Damm, David Demsey, Michael Fitzgerald, Howard Johnson, Ronald Lyles, Donald Nania, Muneer Nasser, Ned Otter, Dean Pratt, Johannes Probst, Stephen Roane, Rob Rosenblum, Jim Schapperoew, Bill Schweitzer, Todd Selbert, Bob Sunenblick, Barry Velleman and Michael Weil for providing information.
+Many thanks to Thomas Aselmeyer, Kenny Berger, John Boija, Adam Brenner, Warren Chiasson, Michael Cuscuna, Bill Damm, David Demsey, Michael Fitzgerald, Howard Johnson, Ronald Lyles, Donald Nania, Muneer Nasser, Ned Otter, Dean Pratt, Johannes Probst, Stephen Roane, Rob Rosenblum, Jim Schapperoew, Bill Schweitzer, Todd Selbert, Bob Sunenblick, Barry Velleman and Michael Weil for providing information.